Big Brother Africa: Big Brother Africa 3

 The third season of Big Brother Africa, featured 12 housemates from 12 African countries, premiered 24 August 2008, and ended on 23 November of the same year, lasting 91 days.
 KB returned as host.

 Big Brother Africa 4: Revolution

 The fourth season of Big Brother Africa, featured 25 housemates from 14 African countries.
 The season premiered 6 September 2009, and ended on 6 December of the same year, lasting 91 days.
 This year, Ikponmwosa "IK" Osakioduwa took over as the new host.
 It was the first season featuring more than 12 contestants.
 It was also the first time 14 countries participated.

 Big Brother Africa 5: All-Stars

-Big Brother Africa 5 started on 18 July 2010, and ran for 91 days until 17 October 2010.
+the fifth season of Big Brother Africa started on 18 July 2010 and ran for 91 days until 17 October 2010.
 This was an all-star series which featured 14 former Big Brother Africa contestants.
 For the second time, IK was the host.